byishimo1234-glitch/alu-shell/processes_and_signals/README.md

-File that Write a Bash script that displays To infinity and beyond indefinitely.
+File that Write a Bash script that stops 4-to_infinity_and_beyond process